There has been an epidemic of miss sold SIPPs during the course of the past 20 years.

 Saline seas was a SIPP that was miss sold in a widespread campaign by investment marketers, and there are other similar environmental SIPPs that are being miss sold on a regular basis, if you have been a victim of this or suspect you have been wrongly sold any other form of SIPP or pension investment feel free to get in touch.

-SCS Farmland – SCS Farmland investments was an overseas farmland investment which had operations in Argentina, which offered an investment opportunity to people with a transferable pension fund.
+SCS Farmland – SCS Farmland investments was an overseas farmland investment which had operations in Argentina, which offered an investment opportunity to people with a transferable pension fund, pension transfers of this nature came under heavy fire with investigations carried out into the poor advice offered.

 Independent Financial Advisers’ (IFA’s) offered this investment opportunity for people with an option to invest a minimum of £12,000 into the SIPP scheme.